 Gets or sets the starting two-dimensional coordinates of the linear gradient.

-The following illustration shows a diagonal gradient.
-A line was added to highlight the interpolation path of the gradient from the start point to the end point.
+The following image shows a diagonal gradient.
+The black line was added to highlight the interpolation path of the gradient from the start point to the end point.

 Note that the MappingMode property of a LinearGradientBrush determines whether its is interpreted as a relative or absolute value.
 A MappingMode of RelativeToBoundingBox specifies that the EndPoint value is relative to the size of the painted area.
 A MappingMode of Absolute specifies that the value is expressed in device independent pixels.
 By default, the MappingMode is set to RelativeToBoundingBox, making the a relative value.